-In addition to Rule 302.1 the Cooperative will require a deposit on Applicants for the following:
+In addition to Rule 302.01 the Cooperative will require a deposit on applicants for the following:

-A. Act of Subterfuge.
+A. Act of Subterfuge

-Subterfuge includes, but is not limited to, the use of a fictitious name or address by applicant for service to avoid paying prior or future indebtedness to the Cooperative, or an application for service is made for a given location in the name of another party by a customer whose account is delinquent and who continues to reside at the premises.
+Subterfuge includes, but is not limited to, the use of a fictitious name or address by applicant for service to avoid paying prior or future indebtedness to the Cooperative, or an application for service is made for a given location in the name of another party by a Member whose account is delinquent and who continues to reside at the premises.

-B. Diversion of Electric Service.
+B. Diversion of Electric Service

-The Customer has in an unauthorized manner tampered with, diverted or interfered with the service within the last five (5) years.
+The Member has in an unauthorized manner tampered with, diverted or interfered with the service within the last five (5) years.

-302.03 Amount of Deposit for Residential Service.
+302.03 Amount of Deposit for Residential Service

-The required deposit for residential service shall not exceed an amount in excess of one-fourth (1/4) of the annual billings as determined by the previous usage history or as estimated by Cooperative personnel based on the service load sheet.
+The required deposit for residential service shall not exceed the estimated ninety (90) days' bill as determined by the previous usage history or as estimated by the Cooperative's personnel based on the service load sheet.

-302.04 Additional Deposit Requirement.
+302.04 Additional Deposit Requirement

-The Cooperative may require additional security by increasing the amount of the existing deposit or requesting a new deposit on current accounts that have more than two (2) delinquencies in the last twelve (12) month billing periods, or one (1) or more insufficient fund checks in the last twelve (12) month billing periods, or accounts that continually carry an open balance on account in excess of the deposit held for four (4) months out of a twelve (12) month period, or where a person or entity, responsible for payment of the account, jointly or severally, files a petition of bankruptcy.
+The Cooperative may require additional security by increasing the amount of the existing deposit or requesting a new deposit on current accounts under the following circumstances:

+- A. Accounts that have more than two (2) delinquencies in the last twelve (12) month billing periods; or - B. One (1) or more insufficient fund checks or one credit/debit card payment reversals in the last twelve (12) month billing period; or - C. Accounts that continually carry an open balance on account in excess of the deposit held for four (4) months out of a twelve (12) month period; or